developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &#34; (double quote) <br>

 > Use of a StageNow profile which combines installation and configuration into a single profile is not supported.
 Two separate profiles need to be created:
-1. Install PPC client application and start the activity.
+1. Install PPC client and PPCClientMgr app.
+Start the PPC client activity.
-2. Configurre PPC settings.
+2. Configure PPC settings.

 **Steps to create StageNow profile to launch PPC client app (which starts PPCClientMgr.apk for remote configuration deployment),**  with the option of deployment through Enterprise Mobile Management (EMM):